 Making our homes more environmentally friendly plays a key role in slowing climate change and keeping the environment healthy.
 60 percent of New York State’s greenhouse gas emissions come from heating and cooling buildings, circulating air throughout them and using lighting.
 Reducing the impact of buildings on the environment could make a huge difference in reducing climate-changing emissions.

 Part of the reason why buildings account for such a large percentage of New York’s greenhouse gas emissions is that 80 percent of its structures were built before the use of energy codes in the 1970s.
-In an effort to help make buildings more efficient and reach emissions reduction goals, New York is offers funding for the research and development of improved heating, ventilation and air conditioning systems — more commonly known as HVAC systems.
+In an effort to help make buildings more efficient and reach emissions reduction goals, New York offers funding for the research and development of improved heating, ventilation and air conditioning systems — more commonly known as HVAC systems.

-Making a home more energy-efficient reduces the amount of fossil fuels that must be burned to power, heat and cool it.
+Making a home more energy-efficient reduces the number of fossil fuels that must be burned to power, heat and cool it.
 In fact, according to the International Energy Agency, energy efficiency could contribute 38 percent of what we need to stop the planet from warming more than two degrees by 2050.

 Green construction also typically use green building materials.
 These materials are sustainably harvested, meaning they won’t contribute to the depletion of natural resources.
 They’re also often locally sourced, which means transporting them required burning fewer fossil fuels.
 Green homes also typically include water-saving fixtures such as low-flow showerheads and sink faucets, which helps conserve natural resources.

 According to an analysis by the U.S. Energy Information Administration (EIA), New York ranked ninth among the 50 states for energy-related emissions in 2014.
 The high population of the state is the biggest factor in this ranking.
 About six percent of the United States’ population lived in New York in 2014, but the state used only one percent of the nation’s energy and had the lowest per-capita energy consumption.